johnpatramanis/Proteomic_Pipeline/README.md

 **1) Dataset Initialization:**

-Scripts to set up a reference protein dataset using reference proteomes.
-The pipeline also sets up pipeline number 2 with the resources necesary to use it.
+Easily download reference proteins/proteomes and fetch all resources required for the translation through Dataset Construction.

 **2) Dataset Construction:**

-   Scripts to translate DNA datasets into protein ones and properly format them.
+  Translate proteins from Whole Genome datasets.
+Supports BAM,CRAM and VCF files as input.

 **3) Dataset Analysis:**

-   Scripts to assemble a proteomic dataset, format and prepare it for a phylgenetic analysis- including the actual phylogenetic tree creation
+   Align a proteomic dataset, format and prepare it for a phylgenetic analysis- including the actual phylogenetic tree creation

 <br/><br/>
 <br/><br/>